-• Consistent collection box design: Recser's red battery collection boxes, supplied free of charge to over 12,000 retail outlets93 nationwide, contribute significantly to the awareness of the waste battery collection: By early 2009 (after less than 1 year in operation) 'most' Finns were aware of the possibility of returning batteries to retailers.
+• Consistent collection box design: Recser's red battery collection boxes, supplied free of charge to over 12,000 retail outlets98 nationwide, contribute significantly to the awareness of the waste battery collection: By early 2009 (after less than 1 year in operation) 'most' Finns were aware of the possibility of returning batteries to retailers.
 (By contrast, less than half knew that WEEE could be returned to retailers).
+In 2015, the graphics on Recser's collection boxes were slightly revised, dimensions remained unchanged.

-Small but dangerous - hazardous waste campaign (below left): Since March 2012, the public awareness campaign titled 'Small but dangerous - Problem waste is now hazardous waste' was carried out in cooperation with municipal waste & water treatment companies JLY, Vesilaitosyhdistys, HSY and lead-acid battery recycler Akkukierratys Pb, using all media channels including TV.
+• Small but dangerous - hazardous waste campaign: Since March 2012, the public awareness campaign titled 'Small but dangerous - Problem waste is now hazardous waste' was carried out in cooperation with municipal waste & water treatment companies JLY, Vesilaitosyhdistys, HSY and lead-acid battery recycler Akkukierratys Pb, using all media channels including TV.
 It provided information on various types of hazardous wastes (including batteries) and drop-off locations.